-Of course, several obvious limitations of the above procedure exists.
-The normal vectors that are used to project the contact surface are meaningless for nodes along an intersection of two or more shell surfaces (Please see the sketch at the bottom of Figure 30.27).
+Of course, several obvious limitations of the above procedure exist.
+The normal vectors that are used to project the contact surface are meaningless for nodes along an intersection of two or more shell surfaces (see Figure 30.26).
 In this case the normal vector will be arbitrarily skewed depending on the choice of the numbering of the connectivities of the shells in the intersecting surfaces.
 Secondly, by considering the possibility of just one contact segment per node, metal forming problems cannot be handled within one contact definition.
-For example, if a workpiece is constrained between a die and a blankholder then at least some nodal points in the workpiece must necessarily be in contact with two segments-one in the die and the other in the workpiece.
-These two important limitations have motivated the development of the new bucket sorting procedure described above and the modified single surface contact procedure, type 13.
+For example, if a workpiece is constrained between a die and a blankholder then at least some nodal points in the workpiece must necessarily be in contact with two segments-one in the die and the other in the blankholder.
+These two important limitations motivated the development of the bucket sorting algorithm described in Section 30.9.3 and the modified single surface contact procedure, type 13 (OPTION1 = AUTOMATIC_SINGLE_SURFACE).

-A major change in type 13 contact from type 4 is the elimination of the normal nodal vector projection by using the segment normal vector as shown in Figure 30.27.
+A major change in type 13 contact from type 4 is the elimination of the normal nodal vector projection by using the segment normal vector as shown in Figure 30.26.
 Segment numbering within the contact surface is arbitrary when the segment normal is used greatly simplifying the model input generation.
-However, additional complexity is introduced since special handling of the nodal points is required at segment intersections where nodes may approach undetected as depicted in Figure 30.28a.

-To overcome this limitation an additional logic that put cylindrical cap at segment intersections has been introduced in contact type 13 (and a3).
-See Figure 30.28b.
+However, additional complexity is introduced since special handling of the nodal points is required at segment intersections where nodes may approach undetected as depicted in Figure 30.27a.
+To overcome this limitation, additional logic puts cylindrical caps at segment intersections in contact type 13 (and a3).
+See Figure 30.27b.